maxmantz/redux-oidc/README.md

 ###Usage

+NOTE: If your app runs into an error before the `CallbackComponent` gets rendered, on the next restart the token validation won't get triggered.
+This is because the redirectUri is stored in `localStorage` for the callback to process, which didn't take place.
+Simply remove `oidc.redirectTo` from your local storage and validation should trigger once again.

+The `oidc-token-manager` stores it's data in local storage under the key `TokenManager.token`.
+Simply delete this if you wish to log out locally.

-Recommended: Each `oidc-token-manager` needs a new instance of the configuration object passed into the constructor.
+*Recommended:* Each `oidc-token-manager` needs a new instance of the configuration object passed into the constructor.
 Create a helper method which returns the config object to use it in the middleware and Callback component:

         function createTokenManagerConfig() {
           return {